willp-bl/minisculus/5_docker/README.md

    * `5_docker$ docker run -it --rm --name microservice -p 9000:8080 microservice` [This command runs interactively, destroys the container state when finished, maps port 8080 exposed by the Dockerfile to host port 9000 and names the running container microservice]
    * `$ curl -v :9000`
    * take a look at the output of `docker ps` when the container is running
-3. Modify some config externally from the container by using the `docker run` command line
+3. Modify some config externally from the container by using the `docker run` command line (hint: try changing the message returned by the microservice)
 4. Modify some config externally from the container that can only be set by using parameters to the java command line (hint: use a new env var inside the container)
 5. In MicroserviceApplication.initialize() make strict be true, this ensures all environment variables must be present.
-Run the container.
+Make the container run.
 6. Use `docker-compose` to spin up more than one microservice.
 Try and load balance using `dockercloud-haproxy` (autoreconfigures when containers added/removed) - Note: I haven't tested this.